mareforma.open(path=None, *, ...)

 Retry transparency-log submission for every signed-but-unlogged claim when the graph was opened with rekor_url=....

-No-op when rekor_url is unset.
+rekor_url is unset.

 Two recovery paths:

-- Sidecar replay — when the original Rekor submission succeeded but the claims-row UPDATE failed (recorded in
+- Sidecar replay: when the original Rekor submission succeeded but the claims-row UPDATE failed (recorded in

-- Re-submit — when no sidecar row exists, the envelope is submitted to Rekor again.
+rekor_inclusions), the stored coords are re-attached to the row in a single local UPDATE.
+No network call, no duplicate Rekor entry. - Re-submit: when no sidecar row exists, the envelope is submitted to Rekor again.
 Used only when the original submission has no persisted record.

 Returns dict with keys checked, logged, still_unlogged.